TurBoss/FFNx/docs/faq.md

 ### Game crashed, now what?

-You may open an issue here: https://github.com/julianxhokaxhiu/FFNx/issues
+You may open an issue here: https://github.com/julianxhokaxhiu/tnx3000/issues

 Remember to include:
-- the `FFNx.log` file you got immediately after the crash ( if you run the game again, it will be overwritten and precious information to understand the issue will be lost forever )
+- the `tnx3000.log` file you got immediately after the crash ( if you run the game again, it will be overwritten and precious information to understand the issue will be lost forever )
 - a save file of the nearest location required to replicate the issue
 - a description of the issue and how to replicate it
 - a proof ( picture or video ) that shows the intended issue